harshvshah/100-days-of-code/log.md

 - able to monitor the number of people currently connect/watching the web page Cool stuff!

+Notes:  Led a presentation in the Web Development class today where I taught the entire class a "better" way to utilize in class exercises.  [git pull] the content from the GitLab so that you can have a directory tree in your text editor already, then pull it up and go!
+People liked it and responded well!

 ### Day 15: January 15, 2017

 **Today's Progress**: Added firebase form data to our website for the meetup.
 We went live with the meetup signup page and got a lot of initial interest!
 Also embarked on learning C# today on top of javascript.
 Wrote my first calculator application in the console (nothing fancy).